2022 CONCACAF W Championship: Third place match

-The winner advanced to the CONCACAF Olympic play-in.
+The winner advanced to the CONCACAF play-off for both the football tournament at the 2024 Summer Olympics in France and the 2024 CONCACAF W Gold Cup as unseeded team.

 Final

 The winner qualified for the football tournament at the 2024 Summer Olympics in France and the 2024 CONCACAF W Gold Cup.
-The runners-up advanced to the CONCACAF Olympic play-in.
+The runners-up advanced to the two-legged CONCACAF playoff for both tournaments as seeded team.